 When you have a limited income and tight budget, cutting expenses may not be enough to fast track your debt repayment.
 In this case, it’s important to boost your cash flow.

 If asking for a raise is out of the question, look for a side hustle that fits your schedule.
 For instance, you can find dog-walking opportunities at Wag! or babysitting gigs through Sittercity.com.
 You can also become a rideshare driver through Lyft or Uber and drive people around on the nights that you have nothing going on.

 Meanwhile, at Upwork.com, you can promote your professional skills to small businesses looking to hire freelancers.
 The opportunities to make some extra income are limitless!

 5. Review Bank Statements and Reduce Your Expenses

-Look at your monthly spending to figure out where you can cut back over the next few months so you have extra wiggle room to put more money toward your debt.
-This may include canceling your cleaning service for a few months (and, get your whole family to share house-cleaning duties during this time!) or skip the salon and give yourself a mani-pedi to help save on costly beauty services.
+Look at your monthly spending to figure out where you can cut back over the next few months, so you have extra wiggle room to put more money toward your debt.
+This may include canceling your cleaning service for a few months (and, getting your whole family to share house-cleaning duties during this time!) or skipping the salon and giving yourself a mani-pedi to help save on costly beauty services.